Canada Work Permits

 Spouses or common law partners of workers or students

-Spouses or common law partners of principal workers or students admitted to Canada may be granted a work permit without HRSDC confirmation.
+Spouses or common law partners of principal workers or students admitted to Canada may be granted a work permit without ESDC confirmation.

 Canada has a post-graduation work permit program to allow certain full-time students who have graduated from certain post-secondary institutions to gain work experience in Canada.